Updated: June 10, 2021 by Zac Harding

 Do Your Homework

 In this day and age, comparison shopping can be simple because so much of it can happen online.
-While you used to have to go to a brick and mortar store, now doing your research can be pretty easy without even
+While you used to have to go to a brick-and-mortar store, now doing your research can be pretty easy without even have to get off of your couch!

 Avoid Impulse Purchases